hsarfraz/llm-Inference/README.md

 # Large Language Models (LLMs) Inference
-Setting up LLM inference services on-premise environment.
+Setting up LLM inference services within data centers and/or on-premise environments.

 Large language models (LLMs) are a powerful tool with the potential to revolutionize a wide range of industries.
 However, deploying and managing LLMs on-premise can be a complex and challenging task.
-This repo provides guidance for end-to-end implementation of llm on-premise.
-This includes llm inference server and associated web interface to chat with llm models.
-The implementation is based on docker containers to perform inference and web server to host web interface.
+This repo provides ready to deploy configuration and python code for setting up of llm inference servers.
+This includes REST API and web interface to chat with llm models.
+The implementation is based on docker containers.

 The focus is primarily on runtime inference, it does not cater for fine-tuning and training of llm.
 The model serving includes original model and/or quantized versions.